German Continental Deep Drilling Programme: History

 In October 1986 the German Minister for Research and Technology (Bundesminister für Forschung und Technologie), H. Riesenhuber, officially announced that the super-deep borehole of the Continental Deep Drilling Program of the Federal Republic of Germany (KTB) would be drilled in the Upper Palatinate area of Northern Bavaria.
 This site was selected against an alternative proposed site in the Black Forest area based on recommendations made by the Deutsche Forschungsgemeinschaft (DFG).
 These were based on evaluations of the technical and financial risks by the project management team.
-The site recommendation and selection was preceded by a conference held from September19 to 21, 1986 in Seeheim/Odenwald.
+The site recommendation and selection was preceded by a conference held September 19–21, 1986 in Seeheim/Odenwald.
 Results of the site studies in the Upper Palatinate and the Black Forest were presented and discussed there.
 Immediately following the conference and evaluation of scientific and technical models and targets, members of the DFG Senate Commission for Geoscientific Interdisciplinary Research voted almost unanimously for the Oberpfalz site.
 In presenting their decision, the DFG Senate Commission emphasized that while the Upper Palatinate site was favoured in the vote, both locations offered a number of positive research objectives and that both locations were potentially suitable sites for research drilling.

 The project drilled 2 different holes, first a pilot hole then the main hole.
-The pilot hole (KTB Vorbohrung, KTB-VB) was spudded on September 22, 1987 and was finished on April 4, 1989 having reached 4000 m.
-The main hole (KTB Hauptbohrung, KTB-HB) was spudded on October 6, 1990 about 200 m away from the pilot hole.
+The pilot hole (KTB Vorbohrung, KTB-VB) was spudded on September 22, 1987, and was finished on April 4, 1989, having reached 4000 m.
+The main hole (KTB Hauptbohrung, KTB-HB) was spudded on October 6, 1990, about 200 m away from the pilot hole.
 It reached a total depth of 9101 m on October 21, 1994.